 Much more problematic seems to be that although the references must now be considered old, they are not out of date by any stretch of the imagination.
 They have now reached a much deeper level in the populace, than the remarks here that focused on beekeeping and beekeepers, and are insinuating themselves into the more general, wider political picture.
 The result is much more “polarization” of the political conversation, producing huge silos of individuals that will not or cannot seem to engage in reasonable conversation about their differences.

 This has encouraged a wave of so-called “populism,” punctuated by electing officials who appear to have a much more unilatera, almost dictatorial, bent.
 Thus, it results in much more “authoritarian” behavior, which many think are encouraged by the current climate that verges on extreme.
-Thus, the content of this article must be considered just as valid as it was when first proposed over thirty years ago.
+The content of this presentation, therefore, must be considered just as valid now as it was when first proposed over thirty years ago.